Gemini Dollar Price Reaches $1.00 on Exchanges (GUSD)

-Gemini Dollar (GUSD) traded up 0.1% against the US dollar during the one day period ending at 16:00 PM Eastern on February 27th.
-One Gemini Dollar token can now be bought for about $1.00 or 0.00001759 BTC on cryptocurrency exchanges.
-Gemini Dollar has a market capitalization of $148.48 million and approximately $1.01 million worth of Gemini Dollar was traded on exchanges in the last 24 hours.
-During the last seven days, Gemini Dollar has traded up 0.1% against the US dollar.
+Gemini Dollar (GUSD) traded up 0.2% against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on February 27th.
+Gemini Dollar has a market cap of $148.31 million and $1.01 million worth of Gemini Dollar was traded on exchanges in the last 24 hours.
+One Gemini Dollar token can now be purchased for approximately $1.00 or 0.00001756 BTC on exchanges.
+Over the last week, Gemini Dollar has traded up 0.3% against the U.S. dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.